Wellerman: Historical background

-Impacts and legacy
+Impact and legacy

 Southern Right Whale, or Tohorā, was the primally targeted species in shore whaling industry in New Zealand, and infrequently appears in Otago waters today.

 With the success of the Otakou station, the Weller brothers extended whaling grounds from Akaroa on Banks Peninsula in the north to Stewart Island in the south, with three within Otago Harbour and one in Blueskin Bay, and at least five between Pūrākaunui and Banks Peninsula.
 Their operations drew attentions from other whalers including Johnny Jones, leading to the expansion of the industry along the east coast of the South Island and establishments of competing stations throughout the Otago region.
 However, the industry was short-lived in general due to overexploitations causing depletion of local whale stocks and dwindling catches.
 Additionally, arrivals of whaling ships from Sydney presumably triggered an epidemic in the region.

 Industrial whaling in New Zealand continued until the 1960s.
-Commercial and illegal whaling operations triggered depletions of whale populations and their migrations, especially the Southern Rights (Tohorā) and the Humpbacks (Paikea).
-Right Whales were named as the "right whales to hunt", and were prioritized targets for their behaviors being slow and coastal and docile, quantities of oils and baleens and whalebones they yield, and their carcasses with high buoyancies.
+Commercial and illegal whaling operations triggered depletions of whale populations and their migrations, especially the southern right whale (Tohorā) and the humpback whale (Paikea).
+Right whales were named as the "right whales to hunt", and were prioritized targets for their behaviors being slow and coastal and docile, quantities of oils and baleens and whalebones they yield, and their carcasses with high buoyancies.

 The whale lookout point Weller's Rock, or Te Umukuri in te reo Māori, was named after Weller brothers, and has become a protected historic reserve, along with their whaling tools and artifacts being preserved.
 Historic presences of whales and whaling industry in Otago Harbour have become an influential topic for educational and cultural aspects, such as introductions of whale-based designs on artworks and buildings and the Wellerman sea shanty became a global hit.